 Tullys is another good restaurant on Route 66, which is in a historic building and has wrapped neon lighting.
 We didn’t eat there, but we did stop for photos.

 Our last stop of the day was at the giant oil driller statue which Tulsa is a Tulsa landmark.
 While not on Route 66, it is an excellent quick detour to see this 75-foot tall gold man, and it was put in in the 1950s.
 We went in both the afternoon and morning to check it out.

 - Jeff – The BBQ Stand because it was the best I have ever had and the Arcadia Round Barn, which was amazing on the second floor with the way it was constructed.

 - Josh – I liked Tulsa the best, so many cool things to see there, and they really seem to be excited about their Route 66 history.

-Let me know what your favorite part of this day was if you drive Route 66, and you can read day 9 here.
+Let me know what your favorite part of this day was if you drive Route 66, and you can read about all of the days here.